Jake Hughes

-Jake John Hughes (born 30 May 1994) is a British racing driver currently competing in Formula E with McLaren.
+Jake John Hughes (born 30 May 1994) is a British racing driver who most recently competed in Formula E with Maserati MSG Racing and is also the simulator driver for the McLaren F1 Team.
 He is the winner of the inaugural BRDC Formula 4 Championship and has won multiple races at Formula 3.

 Early racing career

 Karting

 Hughes started his racing career in karting in 2010 at the age of sixteen, finishing eleventh in the Junior Class of the Easykart UK Championship.
 In 2011, he finished fifth in the Super 1 National Formula KGP Championship.
 He stayed in the same championship for 2012, improving to fourth in the series standings, whilst also winning the Easykart UK Championship in the Light category.

 Local championships

 Hughes made his single-seaters debut in 2012 at Silverstone in the Formula Renault BARC Championship with Antel Motorsport and contested in the Rockingham round of the Formula Renault BARC Winter Series.

 For 2013, he decided to move in the newly created BRDC Formula 4 Championship, joining Lanan Racing to partner Daniel Headlam.
 He took four wins with another six podiums to clinch the championship title, beating Seb Morris by 35 points.

 As a reward for his title, Hughes tested a Dallara F308 for Carlin at the Circuit Ricardo Tormo, which he called "one of the best experiences in [his] life".